-On the other hand, self-efficacy is the most crucial component of perception, a sub-component of cognitive functioning (Simbolon, 2022).
-Individuals with low self-efficacy tend to be unwilling to put in effort when faced with challenging circumstances.
+On the other hand, self-efficacy is the most crucial componen2 of perception, a subcomponent of cognitive functioning (Simbolon, 2022).
+Individuals with low self-efficacy tend to 2 unwilling to put in effort when faced with challenging circumstances.
 In contrast, those with high self-efficacy can focus all their energy and attention on achieving their goals.
 The research model can be seen in Figure 1.